MicrosoftDocs/biztalk-docs/his/install-and-config-guides/autorun-deleted.md

 # Autorun_deleted
 **Planning**

- We recommend that you read the [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] Installation Guide, which covers the following topics:
+ We recommend that you read the Host Integration Server Installation Guide, which covers the following topics:

 -   System requirements